 About Bourdeilles Castle

-The Château de Bourdeilles is a castle located in the commune of Bourdeilles in the Dordogne département in southwestern France.
+The Château de Bourdeilles is a castle located in the commune of Bourdeilles in the Dordogne département in southwestern France, and combines 2 historical eras.
 A castle may have existed at Bourdeilles in the 9th century, but the oldest parts of the current castle date from the early 14th century.

 Built on a rocky outcrop, Bourdeilles Castle consists of an octagonal keep, connected to a two-story building of which only the outer walls remain.
 Next to the old castle stands a Renaissance palace was built at the end of the 16th century boasting one of the most extensive furniture collections of the Aquitaine region.